Brandon-Rozek/website/content/menu/beef-nachos.md

 - 7 oz refried beans

+- 1 teaspoon lime juice

 ## Recipe

 1. Put the butter on a pan set to medium heat.
 Once melted, slowly mix in the flour stirring frequently for 3 minutes as it makes the roux
-1. Add the cold heavy whipping cream to the pan
+2. Add the cold heavy whipping cream to the pan
-1. Finely chop the green and red peppers and add them to the pan.
+3. Finely chop the green and red peppers and add them to the pan.
-1. Slowly add the cheese to the pan, waiting for the first pinch to melt before adding the second.
+4. Slowly add the cheese to the pan, waiting for the first pinch to melt before adding the second.
-1. Mix in the tomato paste
+5. Mix in the tomato paste
+6. Add lime juice
-1. Cook for Z minutes.
+7. Cook for Z minutes.
-1. Meanwhile on another pan, cook the beef.
+8. Meanwhile on another pan, cook the beef.
 Drain grease along the way.
-1. Add the refried beans to the beef pan.
+9. Add the refried beans to the beef pan.
 Use a fork to mix the beef and refried beans together.

 To serve: Portion out the amount of beef-bean mixture you want on the bowl and drizzle the desired amount of cheese sauce.